-S W 645C.
-Social Work Field Instruction I.
+S W 645F.
+Social Work Practicum Instruction I.

 Restricted to social work majors.
-Participate in a field practicum to apply knowledge and develop skills of social work practice with educational supervision by faculty and social workers in community agencies.
-Sixteen laboratory hours a week for one semester.
-Social Work 640 and 645C may not both be counted.
+Participate in a practicum to apply knowledge and develop skills of social work practice.
+Sixteen laboratory hours a week for one semester Only one of the following may be counted: Social Work 645F, 645C, 640.
 Offered on the pass/fail basis only.
-Prerequisite: Social Work 323K, 332, and 333 with a grade of at least a C; concurrent enrollment in Social Work 445; and consent of advisor.
+Prerequisite: Social work 323K, 332, and 333 with a grade of at least a C; concurrent registration for Social Work 445 and 645F; and consent of advisor.

-S W 645D.
-Social Work Field Instruction II.
+S W 645G.
+Social Work Practicum Instruction II.